VHF - UHF Diplexer

 Photo 3.
 Shows the underside of the PCB.

 Photo 5.
-Shows the VNA diagram.
+Shows the countersunk screws.

 Photo 6.
-Shows the VNA diagram.
+Shows the coils with front and side view.

 Photo 7.
 Shows the VNA diagram.